 Your repayment history on other loans

-These findings will determine if you’ll be approved, and if so then for how much you’ll be able to borrow.
+These findings will determine if you’ll be approved, and if so, for how much you’ll be able to borrow.
 Often the interest rate offered will be lower if you have a good credit rating.
-If you’ve had problems paying your bills and debts in the past, you may only be offered a loan at higher rates.
+If you’ve had problems paying your bills and debts in the past, you may only be offered a loan at a higher rate.

 The higher your credit score, the more ‘reliable’ you are perceived to be and the greater the likelihood of your loan being approved, at a lower interest rate.
-Now that the industry uses comprehensive credit reporting (CCR), credit reports are more detailed so that lenders have a better — positive and negative — picture.
+Now that the industry uses comprehensive credit reporting (CCR), credit reports are more detailed so that lenders have a better picture of both the positives and negatives..

 To calculate your credit score, credit agencies will assess: